jkriste/Perk-by-Daylight/README.md

 * The ability to rename an existing icon pack.
 * The ability to see your currently installed icons.
 * Packs are re-evaluated every launch in case files were messed with while closed.
+* Multi-threaded workload support, as to not lag UI and for a cleaner experience.
+* A UI-implementation of preferences.

 *Plan to be Added*
 * Edit/update already existing icon packs.
 * Get detailed information of the selected icon pack.
-* Multi-threaded workload support, as to not lag UI and for a cleaner experience.
 * A built-in dialog box for those who want to donate.
 * Lots of documentation that needs to be added.
 * Updating an old icon with a new icon.